 The vPlatform Manager SHALL perform the operations required of it in the Platform Operation section of this specification.

-The vPlatform Mananager SHALL create the Virtual Platform, as described in and ensure on each boot that the Platform meets the requirements of Section
+The vPlatform Mananager SHALL create the Virtual Platform, as described in Section 9.2, and ensure on each boot that the Platform meets the requirements of Section 8.5.

-The vPlatform Manager SHALL create the Virtual Platform credentials, as described in
+The vPlatform Manager SHALL create the Virtual Platform credentials, as described in Section 10.4.

+The vPlatform Manager SHALL securely store VDKs and hashes of the most recent vTPM data, to allow verification of data recency and integrity by the vTPM.
+The vPlatform Manager SHALL ensure that rollback protection mechanisms are in place to prevent old vTPM data from being loaded, including as a result of a rollback attack using the Manager’s old data.

 The vPlatform Manager SHALL encrypt its internal secrets, including all VDKs, before storing them; keep its stored data up to date to prevent rollback attacks, and take steps to protect the integrity and secrecy of its stored data, including all authorization values or special permissions that grant it access to its exclusive TPM keys, from all entities.
+The encryption SHALL use the pTPM, or SHALL use a symmetric key which is itself sealed with a pTPM key.

 The vPlatform Manager SHOULD NOT be directly connected to the network.
 It SHOULD be isolated from external requests and untrusted components.